ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 3. The **Connect** buttons now read **Launch** so click the Monitoring **Launch** button

 Initial data may NOT be available on newly created **Monitoring** instances.
-- After a few minutes raw data will be displayed
+- After a few minutes, raw data will be displayed
-- After about an hour indexing will provides the detail required to proceed with this tutorial
+- After about an hour, indexing will provides the detail required to proceed with this tutorial

 1. Under the **EXPLORE** section,select **Containerized Apps** to view raw metrics for all workloads running on the cluster.